uderbashi/GTU_Thesis_LaTeX_Template/README.md

 ### Imgs and refs.bib

-As mentioned in the structure, the `./Imgs` is a directory to house the images to be used in the figures of the thesis.
+As mentioned in the structure, `./Imgs` is a directory to house the images to be used in the figures of the thesis.
 The files in the directory could be further organised into subdirectories, but the file `./Imgs/gtu_logo.jpg` to stay in its place.

 As for `refs.bib`, this is a BibTeX file to be filled in with the references to be used for the thesis. (copied from the publisher or scholar.google.com)